StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_3/README.md

 One important part of a lot of games is having objects behave differently when they hit a wall.

-Below is an example of what the code could look like to just a ball to the right.
+Here is some code that will get a ball to move to the right continuously.

 	def setup():
 	    size(600, 600)